-Our parish history begins in 1849, when early missionaries held Masses in Stillwater homes.
-The Church of St. Michael, one of the oldest parishes in Minnesota, has a long and rich tradition, beginning with its early days as a community of Irish immigrants working in the lumbering city of Stillwater.
+Our parish history begins in 1849 when early missionaries held Masses in Stillwater homes.
+The Church of St. Michael, one of the oldest parishes in Minnesota, has a long and rich tradition from its early days as a community of Irish immigrants working in the thriving lumbering city of Stillwater.

-In the summer of 1853, Bishop Joseph Cretin sent the young Rev. Daniel Fisher to establish a parish in the thriving lumbering community of Stillwater, on the banks of the St. Croix River.
-He brought together a parish community, built a church, and carried the Catholic faith throughout the region.
-Twelve priests succeeded him as pastor, each contributing to the physical and spiritual development of the community.
+Fourteen priests succeeded Fr.
+Fisher pastor, each contributing to the physical and spiritual development of the community.
 Many of the founding families are still present in the community nearly ten generations later.

-Since the inception of the church in 1853, the parishioners of St. Michael’s have learned and lived the Catholic faith.
-Over the last 150-plus years, generations of the faithful have gathered, day after day and year after year, to worship, receive Jesus, reach out, comfort, and pass on the gift of our Catholic faith.
-We are a vibrant parish family, proud of our heritage and grateful for the many gifts our Heavenly Father has bestowed upon us.
+Through more than 150 years, generations of the faithful have gathered, day after day and year after year, to know, love, and serve our Lord Jesus Christ.
+We are a vibrant parish family, proud of our heritage, and grateful for the many gifts our Lord has bestowed upon this community.

-We invite you to browse these links to learn more about our parish and the people who helped build our faith community.
+Learn more about St. Michael's and the people who helped build our parish: